Best uses for Citi ThankYou points

 • Move points from one account to another (even to friends’ accounts): You can freely move up to 100,000 points per year to any other Citi ThankYou Rewards account.
 The catch is that once points are moved, they expire within 90 days.
 Make sure you have immediate plans for those points before moving them.

 • You can pool points, but Citi still tracks which card earned those points: Citi lets you pool together your ThankYou accounts so that points earned from all of your cards show up in the same place and can be used together.
 When you do this, you get the benefit of the best available redemption options.
-For example, Citi’s fee-free cards offer very few transfer options to airlines, but by pooling points with your Citi Premier or Prestige card, you can transfer all of your points including those earned on a fee-free card.
-Unfortunately, if you cancel any of your cards, you will lose the points that were earned with that card and not yet spent.
+For example, Citi’s no-annual-fee cards offer very few transfer options to hotels & airlines, but by pooling points with your Citi Premier or Prestige or Access More card, you can transfer your points to any supported transfer partner.
+Unfortunately, even after pooling points, if you cancel any of your cards, you will lose the points that were earned with that card and not yet spent.

 How NOT to use your points